Saturday, January 05, 2013

 Rachel is only 10, maybe a little young for a book the size and depth of "Les Misérables," but I've learned to trust my children's judgment on what they're capable of.
 Every morning for the past month, I have watched as she walks into school, the book tucked under one arm.

 The sight of Rachel lugging an unabridged hardback copy of "Les Misérables" around the school quickly became iconic.
-Staff who never had her for a class asked me what book she was reading that was bigger than she was, and were amazed that only that she would tackle a book so epic but also that she understood it.
+Staff who never had her for a class asked me what book she was reading that was bigger than she was.
+They were amazed to hear not only that she would tackle a book so epic but also that she understood it.

 And understand it she did.
 As she read, Rachel got caught up in the story.
 She groaned with good humor when she read Victor Hugo's 52-page essay on the Battle of Waterloo that is as fascinating as it is irrelevant to the story.
 (Just wait until you get to the chapter on the sewers, I told her.)
-She grieved for Fantine, hated the impassioned coldness of Javert, loathed the Thenardiers, and loved it when Valjean rescued Cosette from them.
+She grieved for Fantine, hated the impassioned coldness of Javert, loathed the Thenardiers, and loved that brisk autumn evening when Valjean came to rescue Cosette.

 Her experience with "Les Misérables" came to a cruel and premature end on Friday.
 When I arrived at the school to pick her up, I found Rachel distraught and almost in tears.
 "Les Misérables" was gone.
 She had left the book in its accustomed place during the school day, and now it was gone.
 She and the teacher had checked around the classroom and around the school, but they couldn't find it anywhere.